dotanuki-labs/bitrise-reports/README.md

 > _Complete blog post to come.
 Stay tuned!_

-A simple cruncher for numbers derived from builds you run on [Bitrise CI](https://www.bitrise.io/)
+A simple cruncher for numbers derived from builds you run on [Bitrise CI](https://www.bitrise.io/).
+Useful if you are in charge of managing infrastructure capacity related to Bitrise, detecting/reporting anomalies, evaluating queues impact and so on.

 Main features: